What are growers?

 Growers are birds or small chicks which have been artificially brooded using an artificial brooder.

-Before we look into the whole process about rearing of growers lets first look into how a farmer should take the process of brooding in the artificial brooder.
+Before we look into the whole process about rearing of growers, let’s first look into how a farmer should take the process of brooding first using an artificial incubator.

-The farmer should make sure he cleans the eggs before placing them in the brooder.
+The farmer should make sure he cleans the eggs before placing them in the incubator.
 He should also make sure the eggs are placed at a slanting position and use a flash light to look for cracks in the eggs.
-Eggs with cracks should not be placed in the brooder.
+Eggs with cracks should not be placed in the incubator.

-The temperature in the brooder should also be maintained, the brooder should not be opened every time and the trays inside should be clean.
+The temperature in the incubator should also be maintained, the incubation should not be opened every time to allow cold to enter inside and the trays inside should be clean.

 What are the requirements in an artificial brooder?